 Dawn King Principal of Gedling Ballet School.

 Dip.
 London College of Dance & Drama.
 Registered Teacher Royal Academy of Dance, BSc (Hons) Physiotherapy.
 Certified teacher of Progressing Ballet Technique (PBT).
 Having trained full-time at LCDD and taught in this country and abroad, Dawn and husband Jeremy moved to Italy to teach at Centro Internazionale di Danza in Cosenza.
 On return to UK they started Gedling Ballet School at the community centre on Shearing Hill in 1985, transferring to its present home at the Memorial Hall in 1986.
 Both of their daughters, Sarah and Susie, progressed from Gedling Ballet School to train full-time at the Royal Ballet School (White Lodge) and at Elmhurst Assoc.
 School of Birmingham Royal Ballet.
 Alongside a passion for dance and teaching at Gedling Ballet School, Dawn trained at Nottingham University as a Physiotherapist and worked within the NHS for a number of years.
-Dawn attends training events held by the RAD and Royal Ballet School and has completed the Royal Ballet School Inspire Series 1 and recently attended the first seminar of Inspire To Be Series 2.
-A former member of the RAD committee for the Midlands and East of England region and approaching life membership of the RAD to be awarded in 2020 after 42 years of membership.
+Dawn attends training events held by the RAD and Royal Ballet School and has completed the Royal Ballet School Inspire Series 1 and the first seminar of Inspire To Be Series 2.
+A former member of the RAD committee for the Midlands and East of England region and awarded life membership of the RAD in 2020 after 42 years of membership.

 Susie King - see above